 We may receive a commission when you use our links.
 Monkey Miles has partnered with CardRatings for our coverage of credit card products.
 Monkey Miles and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
 We appreciate you using our links!!!

 I’m a big fan of Alaska, even carry their MVP Gold status, but when I see miles discounted this much, I’m tempted to add to my balance.
-It used to be that you could buy Alaska miles with a bonus every few months, then 6-8 weeks, and now, they seem to have a new promotion that start a couple of weeks after the last one ending. ( If you’re keeping track it was for a 40% bonus and ended December 23, 2019 – some were targeted for Early Bird 50% bonuses as well).
+It used to be that you could buy Alaska miles with a bonus every few months, then 6-8 weeks, and now, they seem to have a new promotion that start a couple of weeks after the last one ending. ( If you’re keeping track it was for a 50% bonus and ended December ).

 The biggest reason you want to buy Alaska Miles is it opens up the ability to use the points to redeem expensive business and first class flights for a fraction of the cost.
 Most of you already know about this strategy, but keep reading as I explain what I’m talking about in more detail.